MO-NO-749/Enterprise-Sales-Operations-Analytics-Project/README.md

 ### Building the Dashboard

 #### Objective
-Develop a modern data warehouse using SQL Server to consolidate Transaction data, enabling analytical reporting and informed decision-making though Power Bi Visuals.
+Develop a modern data warehouse using SQL Server to NOrmalize Transaction data, enabling analytical reporting and informed decision-making though Power Bi Visuals.

 #### Specifications
 - **Data Sources**: Import data from Reported file provided as CSV files.
 - **Data Quality**: Cleanse and resolve data quality issues prior to analysis.
-- **Integration**: Combine both sources into a single, user-friendly data model designed for analytical queries and scalability.
+- **Normalization**: separeted into multiple sources{Tables} ,Snowflack data model designed for analytical queries and scalability.
 - **Scope**: Focus on the latest dataset only; historization of data is not required.
 - **Documentation**: Provide clear documentation of the data model to support both business stakeholders and analytics teams.